dw-bws/handbook-citizen-science/pages/annotation_control_cs.md

 ## References

 Bonney, R., et al. (2009a).
 "Public Participation in Scientific Research: Defining the Field and Assessing Its Potential for Informal Science Education.
-A CAISE Inquiry Group Report."
-Online Submission.
+A CAISE Inquiry Group Report." https://files.eric.ed.gov/fulltext/ED519688.pdf